 The Game of Hope was authored by Sandra Gulland who has written extensively on Hortense's mother, Josephine Beauharnais Bonaparte.
 She was asked to write a YA biography on Josephine's daughter, Hortense but Gulland was curious to know if Hortense's life would be interesting enough to write about and she learned that it was.
 To that end, Gulland has crafted a fascinating account of Hortense Beauharnais's life and a revealing account of life in France in the years immediately after the Reign of Terror and during the rise of Napoleon.
 Not only do young readers learn about Hortense but also about her mother Josephine, the rapidly changing political scene in France during the period immediately following the Reign of Terror and Napoleon's rapid rise to power.

 The Game of Hope portrays a France struggling to come to terms with the horrors of the Reign of Terror.
 Hortense has recurrent nightmares of her father's execution.
-While Hortense is aware that her mother escaped being guillotined by only a day, her cousin Em's mother - Hortense's aunt was not so lucky.
+While Hortense is aware that her mother escaped being guillotined by only a day, her cousin Emilie's mother - Hortense's aunt was not so lucky.
 She jumped to her death the day before Robespierre was executed, so as to save her daughter from being impoverished.
-Convents are empty because their previous occupants have been executed.
-When Josephine and Napoleon move into the Tuileries, Josephine is
+Convents are empty because all the nuns have been executed.

-Hyacinthe Jardin's compositions are still performed today.
-Below is his F Minor Op.
-1 No. 3 written for violin, viola and violoncello.
+Hyacinthe Jardin's compositions are still performed today and some like her F Minor Op.
+1 No. 3 written for violin, viola and violoncello can be found on YouTube.

 Book Details: